 Today many auditoriums and classrooms on college campuses are set up to make lecture capture simple.
 Nearly all of the audio and visual equipment in these spaces is possible to preset for easy, one-touch (or even zero-touch) lecture recording — enabling teachers to just walk in, press record, and start teaching.

 Frequently, lectures and other online course content are recorded outside of the classroom, too.
 In most cases, all a teacher needs to record online course materials outside of the classroom is lecture capture software and a laptop with a built-in webcam and microphone, or a mobile device.
-This is one of the best ways to record college lectures.
+This is one of the best ways to record class lectures.

 While the lecture capture setup outside of a classroom can also be quite simple with select software and apps, there are a few tricks of the trade that can improve the quality of your recordings.